chombosan - stock.adobe.com

 And it is a product development trend that shows no signs of slowing down, judging by the AI-heavy run of product announcements and service enhancements the software giant debuted at its Ignite customer and developer conference in Orlando, Florida, in late September 2018.

-As such, the firm showcased previews of new AI-powered unified search capabilities coming to Microsoft 365, which will pull in data from an organisation’s portfolio of Microsoft apps and services to improve the accuracy and personalisation of the results returned when searching for documents or contacts.
+As such, the firm showcased previews of AI-powered unified search capabilities coming to Microsoft 365, which will pull in data from an organisation’s portfolio of Microsoft apps and services to improve the accuracy and personalisation of the results returned when searching for documents or contacts.

 It is also using AI to enhance the Microsoft Teams for video call users by getting it to generate captions and transcripts from recorded meetings, and blur out distracting background images.